 The dam prevents most fish from traveling upstream.
 Until 2008, the only fish to travel upstream past the dam were steelhead that the Department of Fish and Wildlife (WDFW) captured and hauled during spawning season.
 Between 2008 and 2020, no fish were transported upstream of the dam.
 In 2020, WDFW once again trapped and hauled steelhead above the dam.

-The current study will investigate whether changing discharges from the dam, improving the 50-year-old fish capture and transport facilities, or fully removing the dam will benefit fish in the river.
+The current study will investigate whether changing discharges from the dam or improving the 50-year-old fish capture and transport facilities will benefit fish in the river.
+It will compare those benefits to a hypothetical removal of the dam.

 The dam stores water during the winter, to be discharged during the summer, creating approximately 60 cubic feet per second (cfs) of water that is available year-round.
 TransAlta currently holds the right to use the water.